SKParthiv/SKParthiv/README.md

 - Plan: To Contribute to open-source and Building a Robotic Arm as part of CodeFlux in collaboration with Gitam Aero Astro Club.
 - Contact Me: parthiv.sk.pedapati@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: `I am a Genius with a lot to learn.`

 My motto:
 ```